 Updates and announcements

-The first stage of work on Bulli Pass is almost complete and the road will be opened three days ahead of schedule.
-Bulli Pass will now be reopened at 3pm on Friday 2 December, just in time for the first weekend of summer.
+The first stage of work on Bulli Pass is complete and the road opened three days ahead of schedule at 3pm on Friday 2 December, just in time for the first weekend of summer.
 During the first stage of safety improvements, fencing has been installed in the highest risk sections.
 Once fully installed, this will be the longest fence of its kind in Australia.
 Since 4 October there have been 447 rock anchors installed, 86 concrete pads and 86 posts installed, around 600 metres of netting and more than 180 square metres of rock netting in gullies.
 We thank the community for your patience while work was carried out.
 The community will be updated about the second closure to complete the rock fall fence installation in early 2017.
-Watch a short video showing crews at work and our progress installing rock fall protection fencing on Bulli Pass during October 2016.
+Watch a short video showing crews at work and our progress installing rock fall protection fencing on Bulli Pass during November 2016.

 During the first stage of safety improvements, fencing has been installed in the highest risk sections.
 Once fully installed, this will be the longest fence of its kind in Australia.